-ODL 515 - Project Management and Strategic Thinking 3 credits
+ODL 515 - Project Management and Strategic Thinking 3 credits organizational level and apply department-level project management.

-The purpose of this course is to provide an overview of project management and its role in strategic management.
-It will cover the history of strategy development at the organizational level and apply department-level project management.
 Additionally, the course will address the implications of strategic project management for team dynamics and organizational development.
 A text is offered as a guide for project completion.
 Selected articles will be provided as supplemental reading as well as tools for discussion.
 Upon successful completion of the course, students will have a basic understanding of strategy and a practical comprehension of project management.